Harshal7797/Java-Applications/README.md

   - Diagrams
   ## Enhancements and Issues
   #### Enhancements
-  1. Instead of searing all the files we can specify which file need to be search, this would eliminate searching for irrelevant files and reduce time complexity.
+  1. Instead of searing all the files we can specify which file need to be search for example (.txt,. csv etc.), this would eliminate searching for irrelevant files and reduce time complexity.
-  2.
+  2. Implement features like `fgrep` which will search for a fixed string rathen than regex patter
   # Java JDBC App
   ## Introduction
   - What does this app do?